rpryzant/neutralizing-bias/src/README.md

        --working_dir train_modular/
 ```

 Checkpoints, tensorboard summaries, and per-epoch evaluations and decodings will go in your working directory.
+Takes ~15 hours on a TITAN X gpu.

 ### Inference